Handley Page Halifax: Operational service

 Early on, Air Chief Marshal Arthur Harris, head of Bomber Command, was scathing in his criticism of the Halifax's performance in comparison to the new Avro Lancaster, primarily of its bomb-carrying capability: an average Halifax was calculated to drop 100 tons of bombs in its lifetime, compared to a Lancaster's 154.
 Harris continued to have a poor opinion of the Halifax, despite the fact that later Hercules-engined machines had lower loss rates and higher crew survival rates after abandoning the aircraft than Lancasters, and came very close to the Lancaster's speed and altitude performance.
 The Halifax was progressively outnumbered in front-line service over occupied Europe as more Lancasters became available from 1943 onwards; many squadrons converted to the Lancaster.

 Production of the Halifax continued, supposedly because it was more efficient to keep building it than to stop its production and convert to building another aircraft.
 But any new facilities were devoted to the Lancaster.

 Harris's view of the Halifax changed sometime after spring 1942.
 On 2 June 1942, in a response to a telegram sent by Frederick Handley Page, congratulating Harris on the success of the first 1000 bomber Cologne raid, he stated: "My Dear Handley Page.
 We much appreciate your telegram of congratulation on Saturday night's work, the success of which was very largely due to your support in giving us such a powerful weapon to wield.
 Between us we will make a job of it."

 Following the invasion of Europe in 1944, the Halifax resumed daylight bombing operations, performing semi-tactical strikes upon enemy troop concentrations, gun emplacements, and strongpoints of the Atlantic Wall defences along the French coast with a reportedly high degree of accuracy.
 Other common targets were enemy communications and the launch sites for V-1 flying bombs.
 Bombing activity became increasingly brazen throughout late 1944 as the Luftwaffe became incapable of putting up effective opposition against allied air forces.
 The Halifax also found itself being increasingly tasked with transport duties around this time; in one instance, around half a million gallons of petrol was delivered to Brussels in support of the advancing Second Army, then engaged in heavy fighting at Arnhem.

 During the latter half of 1944, the bombing of German-held oil facilities became a major priority of the offensive.
 On 27 August, a force of 216 Halifax bombers, alongside smaller numbers of de Havilland Mosquitos and Lancasters and a sizable escort of Supermarine Spitfires, conducted the first major daylight operation by Bomber Command against a target inside Germany that year, attacking the oil refinery at Homberg on the Ruhr.
-In spite of heavy fire from anti-aircraft defenses, no bombers were downed and the refinery was severely damaged in places.
+In spite of heavy fire from anti-aircraft defences, no bombers were downed and the refinery was severely damaged in places.
 Attacks upon oil production facilities throughout Germany would become commonplace within the remaining months of the war.